How are Calisthenics Athletes so Strong?

 Written by the Boostcamp staff

 Many times, we go to the gym and select a workout program that caters to size and strength.
-Whether the goal is bodybuilding, powerlifting, or Olympic Weightlifting, a workout program for these will usually include compound movements such as the barbell squat, the bench press, and the deadlift, as well as isolation movements.
-However, have you ever thought of doing calisthenics to get stronger?
+Whether the goal is building muscle mass through training for bodybuilding, powerlifting, or Olympic Weightlifting, a workout program for these will usually include compound movements such as the barbell squat, the bench press, and the deadlift, as well as isolation movements that will place more of an emphasis on specific muscle groups like the biceps and triceps and the calves.
+However, have you ever thought of incorporating traditional bodyweight exercises into your workout routine to get stronger and increase muscle size?
+Many people ignore the idea of using bodyweight exercises in their workout routine, thinking that compound exercises with free weights are much better for training.

 Let’s take a look at what calisthenics are, who should use them, and the benefits they can bring to your physique.